graphql-java/graphql-java/docs/data_fetching.rst

 Every data fetcher is passed a ``graphql.schema.DataFetchingEnvironment`` object which allows it to know more about what is being fetched and what arguments have been provided.
 Here are some of the more interesting parts of ``DataFetchingEnvironment``.

 * ``<T> T getSource()`` - the ``source`` object is used to get information for a field.
-In the simple case its the in memory TDO and hence simple POJO getters will be used for fields values.
+Its the object that is the result of the parent field fetch.
+In the common case it is an in memory DTO object and hence simple POJO getters will be used for fields values.
 In more complex cases, you may examine it to know how to get the specific information for the current field.
 As the graphql field tree is executed, each returned field value becomes the ``source`` object for child fields.